djangopackages/djangopackages/docs/contributing.rst

 If you have git-scm installed, you now clone your git repo using the following command-line argument where <my-github-name> is your account name on GitHub::

-    git clone git@github.com:<my-github-name>/opencomparison.git
+    git clone git@github.com:<my-github-name>/djangopackages.git

 Installing Django Packages
 --------------------------

-Follow our detailed :doc:`installation` instructions.
+Follow our detailed :doc:`install` instructions.
 Please record any difficulties you have and share them with the Django Packages community via our `issue tracker`_.

 Issues!
 =======